nickreyntjens/500_fps_raspberry_pi_global_shutter_cam/README.md

 One frame of 224x96@536fps video is stored as
 - Y Plane: The expected row length is 224 bytes (1 byte per pixel), but each row is padded to 256 bytes (to  align to a 64-byte boundary).
 With 96 rows, the Y plane uses: 256 bytes/row × 96 rows = 24,576 bytes.
 - U and V Planes: In YUV420, the chroma channels are subsampled by 2 in both dimensions.
 That gives a resolution of 112×48 for each chroma plane.
-Each row in these planes is padded to 128 bytes.
+Each row in these planes is padded to 128 bytes (or 64?? -- likely 64).
 Thus, each chroma plane uses: 128 bytes/row × 48 rows = 6,144 bytes.
 So, one full frame is 24,576 (Y) + 6,144 (U) + 6,144 (V) = 36,864 bytes.

 When running a command such as: